cucumber/docs/content/gherkin.md

 ## Tips for using Background

-* Don't use `Background` to set up **complicated state**, unless that state is actually something the client needs to know.
+* Don't use `Background` to set up a **complicated state**, unless that state is actually something the client needs to know.
   * For example, if the user and site names don't matter to the client, use a higher-level step such as `Given I am logged in as a site owner`.
 * Keep your `Background` section **short**.